Jeremiah-Clark/Doc-Georgia_COAM_ClassB_Primer/04-SAS_Requirements.md

 *(Ref: SAS Requirements v1.8)*

-The current COAM SAS implementation is based on SAS Protocol 6.02.
+The current COAM SAS implementation is based on **SAS Protocol 6.02**.

 ## 04.01 Minimum Feature Support

 - The cabinet remains enabled if disconnected from the Site Controller
 - The cabinet can be configured for any number from 1–127
-- Event 70 as required by the SAS protocol
+- **Event 70** as required by the SAS protocol
 - The player must still be able to cash out if the cabinet has been disabled by **LP $01**
 - Can be configured to a $0.01 denomination
 - **LP $21** is used to verify the Game Pack identity
   - Two queries, using 0000 and 5555 as seeds
   - The cabinet must respond to **LP $21** within seven minutes
-- Secondary SAS support is not required
+- Secondary SAS support is NOT required
   - Secondary SAS may not interfere with Primary SAS
   - Only the Primary SAS may control the cabinet
   - **LP $01** and **LP $02** must be disabled on Secondary SAS